NicoleCastiglione/NicoleCastiglione/README.md

 - 📫 Email me at [nicolecastiglione0@gmail.com](mailto:nicolecastiglione0@gmail.com).

 <p>
  Hello!
-Welcome to my profile 👋 I'm Nicole, a Full Stack Developer with previous experience in UX/UI design.
+Welcome to my profile 👋 I'm Nicole, a Frontend Developer with previous experience in UX/UI design.
 My focus is on creating innovative and engaging technological solutions.
 I combine my ability to design intuitive user experiences with my knowledge of web development to create functional and appealing applications 💻📱 </p>
 <p>
 I'm enthusiastic about learning and growing in a collaborative work environment, bringing my creativity and technical skills to tackle and overcome challenges 🙌🏼.
 </p>